iterami/Docs.htm/common/c/opengl.md

 ---

 ### `void opengl_billboard(const int id, gboolean x, gboolean y, gboolean z)`
-* Billboards an entity by making it face towards the camera on any of the three axes.
+* Billboards an entity by making it face towards the camera on any of the 3 axes.

 Arg | Type     | Notes
 ----|----------|------